robertwwalker/rexams-tutorial/README.md

 7. Import the resulting Quiz/Testbank file into Canvas (i.e., from a Canvas course main page):
     * "Import Existing Content"
     * "Content Type: QTI .zip file"
-    * "Source: <select your Quiz/Testbank file on your local computer>"
+    * "Source: select your Quiz/Testbank file on your local computer"
-    * "Default Question Bank: -- Create new question bank --" and then enter <the name of your testbank file>
+    * "Default Question Bank: -- Create new question bank --" and then enter the name of your testbank file
     * "Import" (wait a few moments for the file to be uploaded, queued, and completed)

 8. Canvas makes both a "Quiz" and a "Testbank".
 You most likely only want the "Testbank"; you can then go to "Quizzes" and delete the new "Quiz".